 India has 2.49 lakh voters aged above 100: CEC Rajiv Kumar

-“The country has close to 2.49 lakh voters in our rolls who are (aged) 100 plus.
-Besides, there are 1.80 crore voters who are above 80 years of age.
-The country also has voters from 18-19 age group,” said Kumar.
-He emphasised that the election commission would like to make special summary revision a more inclusive exercise while the latest initiative is aimed at increasing the electoral rolls in urban areas.
+The Election Commission of India's initiative is aimed at increasing the electoral rolls in urban areas.

-According to Kumar, India has voters from the highest peaks of Himalayas, from the 6,000-km coastline in south, deserts in the west and regions from the east, which indicates the robustness and beauty of the country’s electoral rolls.
+Explaining the robustness and beauty of the Indian electoral rolls, Kumar said the country has voters from the highest peaks of Himalayas, from the 6,000-km coastline in south, deserts in the west and regions from the east.

+"You will be happy to know we have close to 2.49 lakh voters in our rolls who are (aged) 100 plus and what a relief and ecstasy it gives when you interact with them and find that they have been voting all through their lives," he said.

+Besides, there are 1.80 crore voters who are above 80 years of age, he told reporters after the rally.

 Kumar said the summary revision takes place every year, but this year they are doing a very focused activity and starting it all over the country from Pune with a specific purpose to increase the participation of citizens from urban areas.